robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Static API

-  The simplest approach is having a module (in Python) or a class (in Python or Java) with methods which map directly to `keyword names`_.
+  The simplest approach is having a module or a class with functions/methods which map directly to `keyword names`_.
 Keywords also take the same `arguments`__ as the methods implementing them.
 Keywords `report failures`__ with exceptions, `log`__ by writing to standard output and can `return